rknightuk/media.rbbl.ws/_posts/2018/TV/2018-01-02-the-good-place.md

 ---
 layout: post
-title: "The Good Place (Season 1, Season 2 up to E07)"
+title: "The Good Place"
 category: tv
 rate: 2
+season: "1, 2 up to E07"
 ---

 Kristen Bell is a treasure.